WMDA/NFACT/README.md

 Use of custom filetree
 -----------------------
-seed files are aliased as (seed), medial wall as (roi), warps as (warp_1)/(warp_2) and bedpostX as (bedpostX).
+seed files are aliased as (seed), medial wall as (medial_wall), warps as (diff2std, std2diff) and bedpostX as (bedpostX).
 Two seeds are supported if the seeds are bilateral indicated with {hemi}.seed, with the actual seed names being L.seed.nii.gz/R.seed.nii.gz.
 A singe seed can be given as well.

 ### Usage: